Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Impact of correlation on social welfare

 In this section we show that no-signalling correlation can have a positive impact on the social welfare of a game.
 Specifically, there are games in which a belief-invariant equilibrium can achieve a social welfare that is better than every correlated equilibria.
 The {\tt CHSH} game discussed above gives us a clear example of this fact: indeed, we showed there is a belief-invariant equilibrium that achieves an expected social welfare of $2$, whereas it is not hard to see that no correlated equilibrium is better that the one described above, whose social welfare is $3/2$.

-However, the {\tt CHSH} game is a two-player full coordination game, and one can wonder whether such a result holds even we consider games with conflict of interests and/or with more than two player.
-Pappa et al.~\cite{Pappa15} give a partial answer to this question, by showing that above result holds for a two-player conflict-of-interest variant of the {\tt CHSH} game.
+However, the {\tt CHSH} game is a two-player full coordination game, and one can wonder whether such a result holds even if we consider games with conflict of interests and/or with more than two player.
+Pappa et al.~\cite{Pappa15} give a partial answer to this question, by showing that the above result holds for a two-player conflict-of-interest variant of the {\tt CHSH} game.
 Below, we report this result for completeness.
 Moreover, we extend their result by presenting a $n$-player game with conflict of interests in which a belief-invariant equilibrium exists that is better than any correlated equilibrium.
 Interestingly, our game is a variant of the {\tt GHZ} game, a game motivated from quantum mechanics \cite{Greenberger90}.

 Since the class of belief-invariant equilibria strictly contains the class of correlated equilibria, it may be expected that the former contains equilibria that are better than the ones in the latter class.
-It is instead surprising that a correlated equilibrium can perform better than any other equilibrium in the class, even unrestricted ones.
+It is instead surprising that a correlated equilibrium can perform better than any other communication equilibrium.
 However, we next show that this may be the case.
-In other word, we prove that locality is not only a desirable requirement, but it is sometimes necessary in order to achieve high social welfare.
-Note that, recently a general form of Pappa et al. game has been studied where authors have shown quantum advantage in the context of social welfare \cite{roy2016quantum}.
+In other words, we prove that locality is not only a desirable requirement, but it is sometimes necessary in order to achieve high social welfare.
+Note that a general form of Pappa et al.\ game has been studied in \cite{roy2016quantum}, where the authors have shown a quantum advantage in the context of social welfare.